CAxMan/docs-and-training/workflow_creation/utilities_plm_webclient.md

 PLM web client can be directly accessible via following URL: https://caxman.clesgo.net/jotne/STM_web/

+In case of direct access (not via workdlow) login dialog is shown.
+User will need to provide user name and password.
+User name is equal to one for the portal.
+And Password is different.
+PLM password is generated for each database user when user is registered.
+If you do not know (do not remember) your password, please ask either Alexey Zorin (Alexey.Zorin@jotne.com) or Jotne support (helpdesk@jotne.com).

 ### List of models

 If PLM web client is launched via workflow, no extra sign-in is required.
 Workflow passes session token to PLM web client.